 Instructor Bio: Nyerges is the founder of the School of Self-Reliance, who has been teaching ethnobotany and survival skills since 1974.
 He has authored nearly two dozen books, including "How to Survive Anywhere," and "Foraging California."
 He served for 7 years as the editor of Wilderness Way magazine, and he continues to regularly teach.

-Location: The Urban Forest, Fullerton (Address and Map sent upon registration)
+Location: Rowland Heights, CA (Address and Map sent upon registration)

 This class is intended for Adults.
 Kids ages 8 and up who are extremely interested may register as well.

 Total Spots Available: 15

 We will address simple ways to construct a shelter from a tarp for quick protection.
 We’ll also see how to construct the two style of purely primitive shelters, the lean-to and the body hollow.